This translation has been provided by Google Translate. Translation Disclaimer

-Aaron Heating Services is continuing to offer full heating system tests for free in all homes (including shared-owners and freeholders).
+Aaron Heating Services is offering heating system tests for free in all homes (including shared-owners and freeholders) again this year.

-All residents, tenants and homeowners, were offered full heating system tests in December, but if you have not yet booked an appointment and still want one, please call Aaron Heating Services urgently on 01473 835153 between 8.00am and 5.00pm, Monday to Friday.
+If you would like to book an appointment for a heating check, please call Aaron Heating Services on 01473 835153 between 8.00am and 5.00pm, Monday to Friday.

 To help you to use the heating controls in your home correctly, we have created a simple user guide giving you step-by-step instructions.